MrN00b1101/AtomAntik/documentation/pull_request_mechanism.md

 #   Pull request mechanism
 GitHub Pull Requests (PRs) provide a way for developers to propose changes to a repository.
 Here's a general overview of how the GitHub Pull Request mechanism works:

+1.  **Fork the Repository (Optional):**

+    -   If you don't have write access to the repository, you can fork it to your own GitHub account.
+This creates a copy of the repository under your account where you can make changes.